 Fee Only Financial Planner

-Now to the “fee only” part.
-Chicory Wealth is a fee only financial planner because our compensation is not tied to commissions.
-Clients pay a flat fee for our financial planning services, depending on the complexity of their financial situation, and a separate asset management fee.
+Now for the fee only part.
+Chicory Wealth’s basic services are holistic Financial Life Planning and socially responsible investing.
+We are a fee only financial planner because our compensation is not tied to commissions.
+Clients pay a flat fee for our financial planning services, depending on the complexity of their financial situation, and a separate asset management fee for investing.
 But that’s it – again, we are not compensated by commissions; thus, fee only.
-(See specifics below.)

 Specific information about our Financial Life Planning costs can be found HERE.

 We understand that life throws curve balls and that uncertainty and change are part of the human experience.
 Because of this, we focus first on your most cherished dreams and values in order to develop an initial holistic Financial Life Plan.
 Then, we provide you with the necessary ongoing support to implement that plan and adapt it over time.
 Our process is agile, responsive, continuous, and most importantly, heart-centered.